1490

 If the fee rate for your program is not displayed above, please contact Student Connect for assistance.

-Eligible undergraduate fee-paying students may defer their tuition fees by taking out a FEE-HELP loan which is part of the Higher Education Loan Program (HELP).
+Eligible undergraduate and micro-credential fee-paying students may defer their tuition fees by taking out a FEE-HELP loan which is part of the Higher Education Loan Program (HELP).
 Payment of the loan is via the taxation system when income reaches a specified level.